Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 What is a Tax Deed Sale?

-A Tax Deed Sale is a public auction where property is sold to the highest bidder in order to recover delinquent property taxes.
-The sale
+A Tax Deed Sale is a public auction where property is sold to the highest bidder in order to recover delinquent property

-occurs when an owner of a Tax Certificate applies to the Tax Collector for a tax deed sale after the Tax Certificate has been held for
+taxes.
+The sale occurs when an owner of a Tax Certificate applies to the Tax Collector for a tax deed sale after the Tax

-the statutory period.
+Certificate has been held for the statutory period.
 The Clerk's Office conducts the Tax Deed Sale online at

-www.volusia.realtaxdeed.com in accordance with Florida Statutes.
+www.volusia.realtaxdeed.com in accordance with Florida

 Are the Tax Deed Sales advertised in the newspaper?

-Yes, the Clerk of Circuit Court is required by Florida Statutes to advertise each sale once a week
+Yes, the Clerk of Circuit Court is required by Florida Statutes to advertise each sale once a week for four consecutive weeks

-for four consecutive weeks before the scheduled Tax Deed Sale.
-Notices of pending Tax Deed Sales are published in
+before the scheduled Tax Deed Sale.
+Notices of pending Tax Deed Sales are published in The West Volusia Beacon.

 What if I need additional information regarding a property being sold at a Tax Deed Sale?

-Ownership and encumbrance reports can be found in the individual
+Property Information reports can be found in the individual

-Tax Deed Files.
-The Volusia County Property Appraiser's office located at 123 West Indiana Avenue in DeLand
+Appraiser's office located at 123 West Indiana Avenue in DeLand (and online at

-on any structural improvements on the property.
-The laws governing Tax Deed Sales can be found in
+improvements on the property.
+The laws governing Tax Deed Sales can be found in Chapter 197 of the Florida Statutes.
+The rules

-Deed Sales can be found in their administrative code beginning at 12D-13.060.
+of the Florida Department of Revenue regarding Tax Deed Sales can be found in their administrative code beginning at 12D-13.060.

 How long does the property owner have to redeem the property?